tyler-technologies-oss/tyler-socrata-dotnet-client/README.md

 #### Geospatial Data

-While the Socrata platform does support geocoding, it is not supported via this SDK currently.
-Any geospatial data will need to converted into [Well-Known Text (WKT)](https://en.wikipedia.org/wiki/Well-known_text_representation_of_geometry) with WGS84 (ESPG 4326) Latitude and Longitude values.
+Any geospatial data will need to converted into [Well-Known Text (WKT)](https://en.wikipedia.org/wiki/Well-known_text_representation_of_geometry) with WGS84 (ESPG 4326) Latitude and Longitude values or geocoded via a DSMAPI transform.

 In general, a decimal precision of 5 is sufficient.